 (4) Increased flexibility

-The heated conditions of the yoga studio in fact allow muscle relaxation so yogis find deeper stretches are easier to execute than in regular yoga classes.
+The heated conditions of the yoga studio allows muscle relaxation so yogis find deeper stretches are easier to execute.
 This increased flexibility can help further your yoga practice and enhance a sense of achievement.

 It is not uncommon to leave a hot yoga class absolutely soaked through to the bone with sweat!
 This heavy sweating enables toxins to exit the body through the skin pores.